 Children adapt to new things at different rates.
 Your first instinct should always be patience.
 Give it time and your child will no doubt love their new school as much as their old one.

-Moving a child from a public school to a private school can bring its own questions, but the principles remain the same.
-Private schools tend to bring a number of key benefits, one of which is smaller classrooms.
+Small-class size schools tend to bring a number of key benefits, one of which is smaller classrooms.
 This can help your child get the support they need to settle.

 Classes are more intimate; in larger class sizes, breakups into smaller groups can occur.
 Smaller classes also allow the teacher to spend more time one-to-one with each pupil.
 In the first few days of your child’s new school, a teacher has more flexibility to be on hand to help them integrate within the group.